ultraq/react-icu-message-formatter/README.md

 Props:
  - **formatter**: a `MessageFormatter` instance from the `icu-message-formatter` package
- - **locale**: the locale to pass to the `formatter` and any custom formatters you have configured
  - **messages**: object whose keys are used as the `id` values for identifying which message to bring up and format.
 Not required if `messageResolver` is used.
- - **messageResolver**: a message lookup function that is passed the `id` and `locale`, called whenever a message needs to be resolved for formatting.
+ - **messageResolver**: a message lookup function that is passed the `id` of the message being looked up and the `locale` from the current formatter, called whenever a message needs to be resolved for formatting.
 Not required if `messages` is used.

 ### FormattedMessage